Clos Lucé: Ownership by royalty

-Leonardo da Vinci’s years at the Clos Lucé
+Leonardo da Vinci's years at the Clos Lucé

-In 1516 at aged 64 Leonardo da Vinci left Rome and traveled through Italy, armed with his sketchbooks and 3 of his most famous paintings: Mona Lisa, The Virgin and Child, with St. Anne and St. John the Baptist.
+In 1516, aged 64, Leonardo da Vinci left Rome and traveled through Italy, armed with his sketchbooks and three of his most famous paintings: Mona Lisa, The Virgin and Child, with St. Anne and St. John the Baptist.
 They are now conserved in the Musée du Louvre, Paris.
 His disciples Francesco Melzi and Salaì followed him throughout his travels, as did his servant, Batista of Vilanis.

-Benvenuto Cellini wrote that king Francis I gave Leonardo da Vinci a pension of 700 gold ecus, as well as buying his artwork allowing him to live and work in the Clos Lucé.
+Benvenuto Cellini wrote that King Francis I gave Leonardo da Vinci a pension of 700 gold ecus, as well as buying his artwork, allowing him to live and work in the Clos Lucé.
 Leonardo da Vinci was appointed ‘The first painter, engineer and architect of the King’.
 Leonardo da Vinci was enthusiastic and productive during his years at the Clos Lucé.
 He worked on numerous projects, organized feasts for the court of Amboise, and even drew the famous “Double Spiral Staircase” of the Château de Chambord.
 He also spent time on other projects, one of them consisting of designing the perfect city of Romorantin.
-In this, Leornardo Da Vinci wanted to dig a canal to connect two rivers allowing easier trade.
+In this, Leonardo da Vinci wanted to dig a canal to connect two rivers allowing easier trade.
 He is still considered as one of the most renowned artists of his time.

-On the 10 October 1517, he was visited by the Cardinal Luigi d’Aragona, who was so impressed by his artwork that he described them in his Itinerario, as “rare perfection”.
-These include his three most famous pieces of work : The Mona Lisa, The Virgin and Child, with St. Anne and St John the Baptist.
+On 10 October 1517, he was visited by the Cardinal Luigi d’Aragona, who was so impressed by his works of art that he described them in his Itinerario as “rare perfection”.
+These include some of his most famous pieces of work: the Mona Lisa and The Virgin and Child with St. Anne and St John the Baptist.

-Leonardo organized a feast in the Château du Clos Lucé on the 19 June 1518, to thank The French King Francis I for his multiple gifts and generosity.

-There were a lot of similarities with the feast that Leonardo organised in Milan on the 13 January 1490 (Festa del paradisio, play of Bernardo Bellincioni): there was a complex machinery to impress the guests, which referred to the movements of the celestial bodies thanks to a blue canvas which symbolized the heavens where ran planets, stars, the Sun, the Moon and the twelve zodiac signs.
+Leonardo organized a feast in the Château du Clos Lucé on 19 June 1518, to thank The French King Francis I for his multiple gifts and generosity.
+There were a lot of similarities with the feast that Leonardo organised in Milan on 13 January 1490 (Festa del paradisio, play of Bernardo Bellincioni): there was complex machinery to impress the guests, which referred to the movements of the celestial bodies thanks to a blue canvas which symbolized the heavens where ran planets, stars, the Sun, the Moon and the twelve zodiac signs.

-Despite the rumors that he would die in the king's arms Leonardo da Vinci passed away in his room at the Clos Lucé on the 2 May 1519.
+Despite the rumors that he would die in the king's arms, Leonardo da Vinci died in his room at the Clos Lucé on 2 May 1519.
 He left his books, drawings, sketches and manuscripts to his beloved apprentice, Francesco Melzi.